 ONLINE GIVING: Do you not carry cash anymore?
 Do you not write checks?
 Do you forget to give regularly and proportionately to support the ministry of King of Kings?
-The MLG recently approved online giving.
-For more information on how online giving works and how it might be helpful to you, click the link on our website.
+Pick up a flyer from the Welcome Center to find out how to give your offering electronically.

 TAPROOT THEATER TICKETS Plan ahead to come see Steel Magnolias, a comic drama, on Wednesday February 26th at 10:30 am.
 The story takes place at a hair salon in Louisiana with lots of chit chat.
 We’ll enjoy the play and then go out for lunch.
 Meet at church at 9:00 am to carpool.
 The last day to order tickets is Monday Nov.
 11th.
 Please call Joan Linderman 253-631-7142 for tickets.